Universebenzene/benzene-overlay/README.md

 dev-python/bidict                | 0.22.0; 0.22.1                                    | Optional for yt
 dev-python/cmdstanpy             | 1.0.8; 1.1.0                                      | Test dependency for arviz
 dev-python/distributed           | 2023.3.2; 2023.4.0                                | Optional for arviz and spectral-cube
 dev-python/eventlet              | 0.33.2                                            | Dropped by official portage.
-Required by firefly-viz
+Required by firefly{,-viz}
 dev-python/f90nml                | 1.4.3                                             | Optional for yt
 dev-python/fastcache             | 1.1.0                                             | Optional for yt
 dev-python/firefly-viz           | 2.0.4                                             | Optional for yt
+dev-python/firefly               | 3.2.1                                             | Optional for new yt
 dev-python/flask-socketio        | 5.3.3                                             | Optional for yt
 dev-python/freetype-py           | 2.3.0                                             | Pulled in py vispy
 dev-python/fusepy                | 3.0.1                                             | Optional for yt